 “It's important that every item is marked with a price tag, and that the price is visible to anyone visiting the garage sale,” says Nathan Ripley, who runs the San Diego-based house cleaning service Maid Just Right.
 “It's also good to bundle items and sell them with a 3-for-1 marking.
 For example, old VHS or DVDs can be bundled like that, and they'll more likely sell that way.”

 “It helps to price items by category to keep it simple,” adds the Krazy Coupon Lady.
 “For example, make all clothes $3 and all books $1.
 For anything more expensive, mark it with an obvious price tag.”

 According to The Savvy Couple, “Pricing your items to sell is important as you are trying to get rid of them.
 As you are pricing, think as if you were the buyer at another garage sale, how much would you pay for the item you are pricing?”

-Chris Michaels of 5miles adds, “After curating the items you wish to sell, research the sale price of comparable items (new or used) listed online.
+Chris Michaels of 5miles adds, “After curating the items you wish to sell, research the sale price of comparable items — new and used — listed online.
 This way, you can ensure that your items will be priced fairly, competitively.”

-If you have expensive items such as jewelry or antiques you want to sell, your garage sale may not be the best—or safest—venue.
+If you have expensive items like jewelry or antiques that you want to sell, your garage sale may not be the best — or safest — venue.

 “Consider selling higher-value items individually, through a local classified website, rather than a yard sale,” advises Miranda Marquit of the budgeting blog Wisebread.
 “You're more likely to find people willing to buy the items and pay a better price than you would at a yard sale.”